TPG Mobile Phone Plans Review

 This means that for about $30, you could potentially get up to: 100 texts ($9.90), 50, 2-minute long calls ($14.90) and 102 total megabytes (50MB standard, plus 52MB equaling $5.20).
 Credit is preloaded as with any usual prepaid plan would be and your usage is deducted from that.

 The next step up is a pretty significant one.
-For less than $15 a month (though you’ll pay $10 extra in the first month), you get a nice value inclusion as well as 1GB of data.
+For less than $19.99 a month (though you’ll pay just $10 a month for the first six months), you get a nice value inclusion as well as 2GB of data.
 Once again excess data is 10c/MB.
 You also get unlimited calls to TPG mobile and landline phones.
-As for how much you can get for your $275 value:
+As for how much you can get for your $550 value:

 - A 2-minute phone call costs $2.38, including 40c flagfall

 Beyond that, having 1.5GB of data is a solid amount for casual social media browsing, maps directions and the like.
 While you likely won’t get very far with video or YouTube streaming, it’s a good amount for the casual user.

 A significant step up, putting $10 more on the table will see your data inclusions double, and you won’t have to worry about calls and texts anymore – they’re unlimited!
 This is a serious step-up in the value stakes, which will see you browsing and gaming with the best of them.
 No maths is required to see how many texts or calls you have left either – you can chat and type until your heart’s content.
 This is also the first of the plans to include 100 international minutes, which is a nice cherry on top.
 This plan is reduced to $15 a month for your first six months, which is outstanding given the amount of data included.

 TPG $34.99 Phone Plan